idoros/stack-context/README.md

 })
 ```

-> Notice that we have a slightly different API then the original post, we are no longer calling a generic `perform` that would propagate through the `try/handle` chain.
-Instead we have a context data that we access.
+Notice that we have reached a slightly different API compared to the original post, we are no longer calling a generic `perform` statement that propagates through the `try/handle` chain.
+Instead we have a context reference that we control.
->
-> Theoretically anything can be passed, however to avoid namespace issues and mutations we use symbol keys to function values.

 ## Types?